makrai/notes/levin05-ch3-current.md

   1993; Singh 1992; Zaenen 1993), including some who have
   * refined and extended it (Ackerman and Moore 1999, 2001; Blume 1998; Davis
     2001; Davis and Koenig 2000; Primus 1999)
-  * to nominals (Barker and Dowty 1993).
+  * to nominals (Barker and Dowty 1993)
 * However, Dowty’s (1991) paper itself is rather modest in scope.
 It does
   * not integrate the proto-role approach into a larger theory of grammar, and so hardly deals with any issues relating to syntax.
 It provides
-  * no analysis of verbs that are the output of morphosyntactic rules which change valence, voice, or grammatical relations.
+  * no analysis of verbs that are the output of morphosyntactic rules which change valence, voice, or grammatical relations
   * mainly English data and so does not deal with argument realization in languages with richer morphosyntax, which raise additional questions about argument realization (see section 1.6).
 It does not even present a specific